 The general adult neurology division administers comprehensive evaluation, diagnosis and treatment for adults with a wide range of neurological conditions.
 We will help you locate the most appropriate general adult neurologist and subspecialist, if needed.
 Neurological conditions can affect the brain, spinal cord and nerves, which can impair function and cause pain, numbness, or tingling sensations.
 Because these conditions may impact a patient’s quality of life and even his or her ability to function independently, the department employs a multi-disciplinary approach.
 Our general adult neurologists, who are also subspecialists in conditions such as Parkinson’s or stroke, will consult and coordinate your care with other movement disorder specialists such as neurosurgeons, nurses, speech therapists, neuropsychiatrists or neuropsychologists, physical or occupational therapists, and social workers.
 These teams of innovative and caring professionals will address all aspects of your diagnosis and strive to reduce its effect on your daily life.

-The department also collaborates with colleagues throughout Beth Israel Medical Center and the rest of the Continuum health system, including neurosurgeons, endovascular surgeons, rehabilitation experts and therapists, and other professionals.
+The department also collaborates with colleagues throughout Beth Israel Medical Center and the rest of the Mount Sinai Health System, including neurosurgeons, endovascular surgeons, rehabilitation experts and therapists, and other professionals.

 This warm, collegial and patient-centered atmosphere exists in tandem with a world-class reputation for clinical excellence.
 Patients across the tri-state area, throughout the country, and around the world travel to receive treatment from our neurology specialists.
 Medical residents and fellows are equally compelled to seek out the department to develop themselves professionally and learn from our movement disorder specialists within the department’s several educational programs.
 Furthermore, the department is actively involved in many research efforts with other institutions and is included in many important multi-center, national trials.